Top doctors say 'back off' over Qld border - Shepparton News

 Top doctors say ‘back off’ over Qld borderBy AAP Newswire

-Queensland's top doctors have called for critics of the state's chief health officer to "back off" over coronavirus border closures.
+Queensland's top doctors have told critics of the state's chief health officer to "back off" over coronavirus border closures.

 Chief Health Officer Jeanette Young has been repeatedly targeted for advising that the state should remain isolated from Victoria, NSW and the ACT.